zhanglihai/zhanglihai.github.io/_pages/about.md

   - /about.html
 ---

 I started building websites in 2000 on platforms like 263.net and 163.com and began writing blogs.
 Many years ago, I used [WordPress](https://wordpress.com/) to create blogs, but all of them were deleted because I forgot to renew the hosting service.
 Recently, it suddenly occurred to me to start writing again—about life, books, technology, and other topics.
 So, I decided to rebuild my blog using [GitHub Pages](https://pages.github.com).

-To be continued...
+2025/01/04

 Thanks